Agri-EPI Centre’s week-long celebration of innovation in agri-tech took place virtually between May 24th – 28th 2021.

 Tail biting in pigs is viewed as one of the most widespread and seriously aggressive behaviours that can manifest in a pigpen.
 Discover TailTech — a radical high-tech solution devised by Scottish scientists to detect the warning signs of pig tail biting and an alternative to the controversial last-resort practice of tail docking in piglets.

 Exploring how agri-tech solutions are solving challenges facing farmers, from preventing grain spoilage to smarter livestock care and nano-technology.
+Leyton R&D Technical Consultant Matilda Hayward will also be speaking about her work supporting agri-tech companies to source funding and tax relief.

 Project 1: Crover